cs1302uga/cs1302-tutorials/algo-analysis.md

  ## Closing Remarks

 Congratulations!
-You now have a basic understanding of algorithm analysis!
+You now have a basic understanding of the first three steps involved in an algorithm analysis!
+We will have a separate tutorial that focuses exclusively on the fourth step.

 <hr/>